 The condition belongs to a group of diseases called mucopolysaccharidoses (MPSs).
 MPS I is the most common.

 There are several other types of MPSs, including:

 MPS I is inherited, which means that your parents typically pass the disease on to you.
 If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.

-People with Hurler syndrome do not make an enzyme called lysosomal alpha-L-iduronidase.
+People with MPS I do not make an enzyme called lysosomal alpha-L-iduronidase.
 This enzyme helps break down long chains of sugar molecules called glycosaminoglycans.
 These molecules are found throughout the body, often in mucus and in fluid around the joints.

 Exams and Tests

-Enzyme replacement therapy for Hurler syndrome adds a working form of the missing enzyme to the body.
+Enzyme replacement therapy may be recommended.
 The medicine, called laronidase (Aldurazyme), is given through a vein (IV, intravenously).
-Talk to your health care provider for more information.
+It replaces the missing enzyme.
+Talk to your child's provider for more information.

-Bone marrow transplant has been used in several people with this condition.
+Bone marrow transplant has been tried.
 The treatment has had mixed results.

 Other treatments depend on the organs that are affected.